googleapis/google-cloud-ruby/OVERVIEW.md

 # Logging

-[Google Cloud Logging](https://cloud.google.com/logging/) collects and stores logs from applications and services on the Google Cloud Platform, giving you fine-grained, programmatic control over your projects' logs.
+[Stackdriver Logging](https://cloud.google.com/logging/) collects and stores logs from applications and services on the Google Cloud Platform, giving you fine-grained, programmatic control over your projects' logs.
 With this API you can do the following:

 * Read and filter log entries
 * Export your log entries to Cloud Storage,